cccbr/runningatower/content/docs/080-bellchamber/index.md

 Need to be clear about who is responsible whilst pointing out that ringers are often the only ones with regular access to parts of the church building and have a 'duty of care'.

-Checks should cover the state of the louvres and the general state of the tower with especial concern for the ingress of water and wildlife.

-Make a thorough check after any period of inactivity.
-Insert link to information recently issued for returning from Covid.

 Bell chambers should never be visited alone.
 It is strongly advised that a second person, who is also suitably experienced, is present.

 ## Muffles